-I advise, mentor and collaborate with a diverse group of passionate, creative, and intellectually curious graduate and undergraduate students (and some who are on their way!).
-As a Research Associate at the California Academy of Sciences and in collaboration with students' home institutions, I teach/lecture, serve on their committees, help fundraise, conceive thesis projects and work in the field with them as much as my schedule permits.
-Our focus is on producing the knowledge and understanding needed to solve urgent planetary problems.
+I formall and informally advise, mentor, and collaborate with a diverse group of passionate, creative, and intellectually curious graduate and undergraduate students (and some who are on their way!).
+Through my Research Associate position at the California Academy of Sciences and in collaboration with students' home institutions, I teach/lecture, serve on their committees, help fundraise, conceive thesis projects, and work in the field with them as much as my schedule permits.
+Our focus is on producing the knowledge needed to solve urgent planetary problems.
 The other research can wait.
 To say that I am proud of each of them and that they are making the world a much better place would be an understatement, as you can read for yourself.
-Best of all, we are friends and have a good time together doing what we love to do!
+Best of all, we seem to become lifelong friends and have a good time together doing what we love to do!

 Louise Brooks (former MS student, Moss Landing Marine Labs) [GRADUATED!]

 Louise Brooks completed her Master’s degree at Moss Landing Marine Lab.
 Her award winning research focused on the movement of juvenile green turtles in Estero Banderitas, Bahia Magdalena, BCS, Mexico.
 What we found most interesting was that the young green turtles move up and down the estuary with the tides, riding in and out, in a predicable manner.
 We spent many long days and night tracking green turtles by kayak, one of the most memorable field experiences ever.

 Stephen Delgado, University of Arizona, Tucson, former PhD student

 I was fortunate to work on an Animal Planet documentary with Amanda and her great family.
 We remain in regular contact.
 Her proud (rightly, so!) father David Ellis provided her bio, below:

 Amanda Ellis, is a student at Pulaski Street School in Riverhead, NY.
 She is currently studying science, math and Latin (voluntarily, I might add).